rev22/prettyprintjs.coffee/README.md

 		sortKeys: true   // sort the object keys (default: false) })

-tip: Scroll to line ~679 of prettyprint.js for more configuration options.
+tip: Scroll to line ~500 of `prettyPrint.coffee` for more configuration options.